ManuUpadhyaya/manuupadhyaya.github.io/_pages/about.md

 I have received an MSc in engineering physics (2020), an MSc in finance (2020) and a BSc in mathematics (2015), all from Lund University.
 I have also spent time as a student research visitor at UC Berkeley (2017) and ETH Zürich (2018).

-My reacher interests are in continuous optimization and its applications, e.g., machine learning, control and finance.
+My research interests are in continuous optimization and its applications, e.g., machine learning, control and finance.
 Currently, my focus is on the performance analysis of first-order algorithms for convex optimization problems.